MTI Act not meant for privatisation, says PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan on Thursday said the Medical Teaching Institutions (MTI) Act Ordinance will enable improved and modernized management of public sector hospitals, adding that it was not privatisation.
+ISLAMABAD: Prime Minister Imran Khan Thursday said the Medical Teaching Institutions (MTI) Act/Ordinance will enable improved and modernized management of public sector hospitals, adding that it was not privatization.

+He tweeted, “The MTI Act/Ordinance is to enable improved and modernize management of public sector hospitals.

+This is NOT privatization but part of our public sector hospitals’ reform plan.”

-ISLAMABAD: Prime Minister Imran Khan on Thursday said the Medical Teaching Institutions (MTI) Act Ordinance will enable improved and modernized management of public sector hospitals, adding that it was not privatisation.
+ISLAMABAD: Prime Minister Imran Khan Thursday said the Medical Teaching Institutions (MTI) Act/Ordinance will enable improved and modernized management of public sector hospitals, adding that it was not privatization.

+He tweeted, “The MTI Act/Ordinance is to enable improved and modernize management of public sector hospitals.

+This is NOT privatization but part of our public sector hospitals’ reform plan.”